TomPlanche/jacket-finder/README.md

-# N-1 Deck Jacket Finder Bot
+# Multi-Website Jacket Finder Bot

-A Rust bot that monitors [Marrkt](https://www.marrkt.com/search) every 5 minutes for new N-1 deck jacket listings and sends Discord notifications when new items are found.
+A Rust bot that monitors multiple websites for jacket listings and sends Discord notifications when new items are found.
+The bot features a website-agnostic architecture that makes it easy to add support for new websites.

 ## Features

-- 🔍 Searches Marrkt for "n-1 deck jacket" listings every 5 minutes
+- 🌐 **Website-agnostic**: Easy to add support for multiple websites
+- 🔍 **Pagination support**: Searches through all pages of results, not just the first page
-- 💾 Stores found jackets in a SQLite database to avoid duplicate notifications
+- 💾 **Duplicate prevention**: SQLite database prevents duplicate notifications
-- 🚀 Sends rich Discord notifications with jacket details, price, and direct links
+- 🚀 **Rich notifications**: Discord embeds with jacket details, prices, and direct links
-- 📊 Logging with detailed information about bot activity
+- 📊 **Comprehensive logging**: Detailed information about bot activity across all websites
+- ⚡ **Concurrent scraping**: Searches multiple websites simultaneously
+- 🛡️ **Error isolation**: Issues with one website don't affect others

 ## Setup